-Her appointment is the latest distinction in a career that spans four decades, eight poetry collections and numerous literary honors.
+Poet laureate is Harjo's latest distinction in a career that spans four decades, eight poetry collections and numerous literary honors.
 It's also historic: A member of the Muscogee Creek Nation, Harjo is the first Native American to serve in the role.

 Harjo lives in Tulsa, Oklahoma, where she was born, and is a Tulsa Artist Fellow.
-She will begin her term as poet laureate Wednesday with a reading at the Library of Congress, which established the position in 1936 as a way to promote poetry appreciation nationwide.
+She began her term as poet laureate in mid-September 2019 with a reading at the Library of Congress.

-Instead of an official set of duties, poets laureate are free to use their year-long term on projects of their choosing.
-Harjo says her focus will be on acknowledging the diversity of voices, especially those of indigenous and immigrant writers, in American poetry.
+Instead of an official set of duties, poets laureate are free to use their term on projects of their choosing.
+Harjo says her focus is on acknowledging the diversity of voices, especially those of indigenous and immigrant writers, in American poetry.

-"As a poet, you're in service to truth-telling,” she says.
-“One concern is: How do we speak across lines of separation?
+"As a poet, you're in service to truth-telling,” she said as she started her first term.
+“One concern is how do we speak across lines of separation?
 How do we speak to each other?
 Poetry, I believe, is one of the best ways."

 Those themes are at the heart of An American Sunrise, in which Harjo writes about the forced relocation of the Muscogee people from their homelands east of the Mississippi River to what is now Oklahoma as a result of the 1830 Indian Removal Act.